 The National Survey of Student Engagement (NSSE) is distributed to hundreds of colleges and universities across the United States to measure students' participation in activities that institutions provide for their learning and personal development.
 NSSE uses the results of the surveys to help institutions "identify aspects of the undergraduate experience inside and outside the classroom that can be improved through changes in policies and practices more consistent with good practices in undergraduate education."
 Read more about NSSE on its website.

-Fifty-three percent of seniors at Bellarmine responded to the survey.
-Also compared to Bellarmine's selected peers, Bellarmine seniors were more likely to have written more than four papers or reports between 5-19 pages, made a class presentation, and talked about career plans with a faculty member or advisor.
+Bellarmine seniors, compared to BU's selected peers, were more likely to have written more than four papers or reports between 5-19 pages, made a class presentation, and talked about career plans with a faculty member or advisor.
 A significantly higher percentage also responded that Bellarmine emphasizes studying and academic work and provides substantial support for academic success compared to BU's peer institutions.